Feldmoching-Hasenbergl

-Feldmoching-Hasenbergl (/de/; Central Bavarian: Fejdmoching-Hosnbeagl) is a borough in the northern part of the city of Munich in Bavaria, Germany.
-It contains the S-Bahn railway station of München-Feldmoching.
+Feldmoching-Hasenbergl (/de/; Central Bavarian: Fejdmoching-Hosnbeagl) is the northernmost borough of the city of Munich in Bavaria, Germany.
+It contains the S-Bahn railway station of Munich-Feldmoching station.

 Location

 Feldmoching-Hasenbergl is surrounded by: Allach-Untermenzing, Moosach and Milbertshofen-Am Hart in the south, and Karlsfeld and Oberschleißheim in the north.

 Description

 It contains four lakes, the Lerchenauer See, Fasaneriesee, Feldmochinger See (Dreiseenplatte) and Landschaftssee Allacher Lohe as well as part of the Oberschleißheim regatta course.
 Green areas include Panzerwiese, Schwarzhölzl and Hartelholz.